emu-russia/pureikyubu/Docs/HW/GX.md

 |CP_FIFO_RPTRH|9:0|bits 25:15 of the FIFO read pointer|
 |CP_FIFO_BRKL|15:5|bits 15:5 of the FIFO read address break point|
 |CP_FIFO_BRKH|9:0|bits 9:0 if the FIFO read address break point|

+CP FIFO operates in two modes: linked mode and multi-buffer mode.

+Linked mode is turned on by bit 4 in the CP_ENABLE register.
+In this mode, writing another portion of data to FIFO 0x0C008000 causes CP Wrptr to increase its value by 32.
+At the same time, writing to 0x0C008000 is processed by the PI FIFO mechanism (see above).
+This interaction causes the CP to start processing FIFOs whenever possible, as the distance between CP Rdptr and CP Wrptr has changed.

+In Linked mode, Watermark logic is activated.
+If the FIFO size (FIFO_COUNT) becomes smaller than FIFO_LOCNT, a FIFO underflow is generated.
+If the FIFO size becomes larger than FIFO_HICNT, a FIFO overflow interrupt is generated.
+When underflow/overflow interrupts are active CP stops reading new data.

+Breakpoint logic is mode-independent (?).
+When FIFO_RPTR becomes equal to FIFO_BRK, a Breakpoint interrupt is generated.

+In multi-buffer mode, the CP processes FIFO until the FIFO size (FIFO_COUNT) is greater than 0.
+FIFO_COUNT is the distance between CP Wrptr and CP Rdptr.

 ### FIFO Command Format